-The Bombshells lawsuits provide good illustration of the fact that the most obvious responsible party isn’t necessarily the only person or entity liable for injuries.
-While it’s always important to identify all potential responsible parties, looking beyond the obvious is particularly important when the person with immediate responsibility for the accident or injury is unable to provide fair compensation, or when a negligent party is also a victim.
+The Bombshells lawsuits provide a good illustration of the fact that the most obvious responsible party isn’t necessarily the only person or entity liable for injuries.
+While it’s always important to identify all potentially responsible parties, looking beyond the obvious is particularly important when the person with immediate responsibility for the accident or injury is unable to provide fair compensation, or when a negligent party is also a victim.

 In Dram Shop accidents, it is not unusual for a driver to be uninsured, or to lack sufficient insurance to fully compensate the victim.
 An experienced dram shop accident lawyer can be the best source of information about other options for recovering damages and putting your life back on track.